DEER HARVEST RESTORING SOME BALANCE

 At a time when America, both nationally and locally, is often paralyzed by division, it’s worth taking a look at instances where divisiveness was overcome and an effective policy was carried out.
 One program that has managed to successfully navigate Princeton’s opinion-filled waters is the township’s management of the deer herd.

 When I moved to Princeton in 2003, deer were a common sight, even in the borough.
 Casually crossing the street in front of us as we walked to my daughter’s daycare, they were like rogue landscape crews making unsolicited house calls.
-Given enough time, they might have evolved bricklike patterns on their fur, the better to fit in while feasting on foundation plantings.
+Given enough time, they might have evolved bricklike patterns on their fur, the better to blend in while feasting on foundation plantings.

 The next year, we were both flattered and dismayed to find them making frequent visits to our backyard on busy Harrison Street.
 Some had what appeared to be earrings, which we later learned were identification cards for an experimental contraception program.
 It seemed appropriate that Princeton deer should have special ornament.